TourmalineCore/TourmalineCore.Articles/articles/en/react-curly-braces/react-curly-braces.md

 If you strictly follow this way:

 1. People might not understand.
-It seems to be very different from what people repeat in their code like a mantra.
+It seems very different from what people repeat in their code like a mantra.

 <p align="center">
   <img src="images/swim.png" width="15%">